salt-community/consultant-tracker/README.md

  pgp-sandbox ⟶ CloudRun ⟶ consultant-tracker-server (region: europe-north-1)
    ⟶ Edit & Deploy New Revision ⟶ VARIABLES & SECRETS
 ```
-- before you start application don't forget to run docker
+- before you start application don't forget to run docker.
-enter /backend folder and run command:
+Enter /backend folder and run command:
 ```
  docker compose up
 ```
 - to run application in demo mode select BackendApplication
-in the toolbar and Edit configuration enter demo in Active profiles input and start
+in the toolbar and Edit configuration.
+Type "demo" in Active profiles input and start

 - before pushing new changes build application and make sure all tests are passing
 ```